 Camp Gitchigomee is a wonderful, special place, but it is also very much a community and a front-line mission.
-Our vision for the camp is that it continue to provide opportunities for children and adults to grow in s that it continue to provide opportunities for children and adults to grow in the Christian faith, through a safe, fun and affordable camping experience at this beautiful setting.
+Our vision for the camp is that it continue to provide opportunities for children and adults to grow in the Christian faith, through a safe, fun and affordable camping experience at this beautiful setting.
 Our goals include mentoring up leaders who will take up this vision, and providing opportunities for the broader Christian community to be blessed by using the camp.